 The Electoral Regulation establishes the rules governing the entire electoral process of the Governing Bodies and PISAAMOAF defines the selection criteria and the adequacy assessment requirements, as well as the procedures to be adopted by the Assessment Committee to achieve this aim.

-The Executive Board of Directors approved its Internal Regulation on 2 July 2020, which was revised on 14 January 2021 in line with the provisions of regulatory notice ("Aviso") of Bank of Portugal No. 3/2020, of 15 July, and on 9 June 2022 in line with the Executive Board of Directors' new composition resulting from the elections for the 2022-2024 mandate.
+The Executive Board of Directors approved its Internal Regulation on 2 July 2020, which were revised on 14 January 2021 in line with the provisions of regulatory notice ("Aviso") of Bank of Portugal No. 3/2020, of 15 July.